Harpurhey: Sport

 North City Family and Fitness Centre is a centre combining leisure facilities with a Sure Start Centre, just off Rochdale Road next to the North City Shopping Centre and Market.
+Harpurhey Swimming Club is based here.
 The centre includes a 25-metre, five lane swimming pool with a movable pool floor designed to help young, elderly and disabled people.
 There is a health suite which includes spa pool, sauna and steam rooms, and a gymnasium.
 The centre also offers an exercise studio with a programme of fitness classes and martial arts.

 Public services

-Library services provided by Policing in Harpurhey is provided by Greater Manchester Police with a part-time station on Moston Lane under the command of North Manchester (A) Division.
-The opening times are 10 a.m.–6 p.m.
-Monday to Saturday.
+Library services are provided by Manchester City Council.

+Policing in Harpurhey is provided by Greater Manchester Police, under the command of North Manchester Division.
+The opening times are 8 a.m.–8 p.m.
+Monday to Saturday, 10 a.m.–6 p.m. on weekends.

+There is a NHS crisis cafe in Harpurhey which opens in the evenings (and afternoons on weekends).